-As if to bribe Daniel to tell him what he knew, he did the best he knew by offering the high position his grandfather had given Daniel so many years before, and continued to counsel with him.
-Such a policy would not only have saved the kingdom, it would quite certainly have saved his life!
+As if to bribe Daniel to tell him what he knew, he did the best he knew by offering the high position his grandfather had given Daniel so many years before.
+If Belshazzar had maintained Daniel in that position, it would not only have saved the kingdom, it, quite certainly, would also have saved his life!

-Now, at this point, the interpretations Daniel made known to both Nebuchadnezzar and Belshazzar were judgment messages.
+The interpretations Daniel made known to both Nebuchadnezzar and Belshazzar were judgment messages.
 Both can be seen as punishment for pride and arrogance.
-But, whereas Nebuchadnezzar was first given a warning followed by an opportunity to repent after the judgment, no such prospect was to be allowed in Belshazzar’s case.
+But whereas Nebuchadnezzar was first given a warning, followed by an opportunity to repent after the judgment, no such prospect was to be allowed in Belshazzar’s case.

-Verse 17: Then Daniel answered and said before the king, Let thy gifts be to thyself, and give thy rewards to another; yet I will read the writing unto the king, and make known to him the interpretation.

-“Daniel, unmoved by the promises of the king, stood in the quite dignity of a servant of the Most High, not to speak words of flattery, but to interpret a message of doom.”
 It would seem, therefore, that Belshazzar had committed the unpardonable sin.
 For him, probation was closed.

+Verse 17: Then Daniel answered and said before the king, Let thy gifts be to thyself, and give thy rewards to another; yet I will read the writing unto the king, and make known to him the interpretation.

+“Daniel, unmoved by the promises of the king, stood in the quiet dignity of a servant of the Most High, not to speak words of flattery, but to interpret a message of doom.”

 Verse 18: O thou king, the most high God gave Nebuchadnezzar thy father a kingdom, and majesty, and glory, and honour:

-This should not have been news to Belshazzar who must have heard his grandfather tell about “the signs and wonders that the high God hath wrought toward [him]” including Daniel’s explanation of the “great image” of Daniel 2, the wonderful deliverance of Daniel three friends from the burning fiery furnace and finally his seven years of insanity.
+This should not have been news to Belshazzar who must have heard his grandfather talk about the signs and wonders that the high God had wrought toward him, including Daniel’s explanation of the “great image” of Daniel 2, the wonderful deliverance of Daniel’s three friends from the burning fiery furnace and finally his seven years of insanity.
 Although it was fully apparent to his grandfather and to many others of his court that Daniel’s God was all powerful, it was scorned by such as Belshazzar.

 Verse 19: And for the majesty that he gave him, all people, nations, and languages, trembled and feared before him: whom he would he slew; and whom he would he kept alive; and whom he would he set up; and whom he would he put down.

-So, instead of immediately plunging into the interpretation, Daniel launched into a lecture scolding the king.
+Instead of immediately plunging into the interpretation, Daniel launched into a lecture, scolding the king.
 He first compares his administration to that of his grandfather.
-While Nebuchadnezzar claimed great “majesty, glory, and honour,” the inference was Belshazzar had none of the above.
+While Nebuchadnezzar claimed great “majesty, glory, and honour,” the inference was that Belshazzar had none of the above.
 While Nebuchadnezzar was greatly esteemed because they knew his threats were real, Belshazzar was secretly (I imagine!) despised as cowardly, even effeminate.
-While Nebuchadnezzar’s decision making ability was unaffected by hesitation and doubt, it was just the opposite for Belshazzar who must have been evasive and indecisive.
+While Nebuchadnezzar’s decision-making ability was unaffected by hesitation and doubt, it was just the opposite for Belshazzar who must have been evasive and indecisive.
 It must have been difficult to know where he really stood in matters of administration.

 Verse 20: But when his heart was lifted up, and his mind hardened in pride, he was deposed from his kingly throne, and they took his glory from him:

-Belshazzar’s “heart” was also “lifted up” like his grandfather who viewing the beauty of his kingdom from the portico of his gorgeous palace boasted “is not this great Babylon that I have built for the house of the kingdom by the might of my power and for the honour of my majesty?”
-But, in Belshazzar’s case, he could make no such boast because “this great Babylon” had deteriorated to a mere shadow of its former grandeur.
+Belshazzar’s “heart” was also “lifted up” like his grandfather’s who, viewing the beauty of his kingdom from the portico of his gorgeous palace, boasted, “is not this great Babylon that I have built for the house of the kingdom by the might of my power and for the honour of my majesty?”
+(Daniel 4:30) But, in Belshazzar’s case, he could make no such boast because “this great Babylon” had deteriorated to a mere shadow of its former grandeur.
 All he could boast of was what his grandfather had done.
 All he could do was take another drink and escape from reality.

 Verse 21: And he was driven from the sons of men; and his heart was made like the beasts, and his dwelling was with the wild asses: they fed him with grass like oxen, and his body was wet with the dew of heaven; till he knew that the most high God ruled in the kingdom of men, and that he appointeth over it whomsoever he will.

 Verses 18 & 19 gave the positive aspects of Nebuchadnezzar’s character.
-These give the negative followed by a review of his judgment depicted in Daniel 4 verse 33.
+This gives the negative, followed by a review of his judgment depicted in Chapter 4.

-Note some additional detail of Nebuchadnezzars’s punishment are presented here.
-While ch.4 says “he was driven from men,” here “he was driven from the sons of men” or “men” of high estate.
-While ch.4 says he “did eat grass as oxen,” here “they fed him with grass like oxen.”
+Note some additional details of Nebuchadnezzar’s punishment are presented here.
+While Chapter 4 says “he was driven from men,” here “he was driven from the sons of men” or “men” of high estate.
+While Chapter 4 says he “did eat grass as oxen,” here “they fed him with grass like oxen.”
 The pronoun “they” suggests he was attended to by those who took care of the livestock.

 Verse 22: And thou his son, O Belshazzar, hast not humbled thine heart, though thou knewest all this;

 This is a very important verse.
-It makes it clear that God judges us, as well as the likes of Belshazzar, based on what we know regardless whether we chose to accept and live by it or disregard it.
-Belshazzar had to be what could be called an “avowed unbeliever,” one who deliberately chooses to disbelieve regardless of the strength of evidence to the contrary.
+It makes it clear that God judges us, as well as the likes of Belshazzar, based on what we know, regardless of whether we chose to accept and live by it or disregard it.
+Belshazzar had to be what could be called an avowed unbeliever, one who deliberately chooses to disbelieve, regardless of the strength of evidence to the contrary.

 Verse 23: But hast lifted up thyself against the Lord of heaven; and they have brought the vessels of his house before thee, and thou, and thy lords, thy wives, and thy concubines, have drunk wine in them; and thou hast praised the gods of silver, and gold, of brass, iron, wood, and stone, which see not, nor hear, nor know: and the God in whose hand thy breath is, and whose are all thy ways, hast thou not glorified:

-Note Daniel accusation: “thou . . . hast not humbled thine heart, though thou knewest all this . . .”
-History confirms he had that knowledge.
-Also observe that the “straw that broke the camel’s back” was Belshazzar’s direct challenge to God by bringing out “the vessels of [God’s] house . . . and . . . have drunk wine in them. . .”
-Such presumptuous behavior was equivalent to that of Nebuchadnezzar even earlier in his life when he challenged the three Hebrews saying: “who is that God that shall deliver you out of my hands?”
+The “straw that broke the camel’s back” was Belshazzar’s direct challenge to God by bringing out the vessels of God’s house and drinking wine in them.
+Such presumptuous behavior was equivalent to that of Nebuchadnezzar when he challenged the three Hebrews, saying: “who is that God that shall deliver you out of my hands?”
 (Daniel 3:15).
-But, he readily reversed himself when God gave him the answer.
-Not so with Belshazzar, evidently, his mind set was irreversible.
+But he readily reversed himself when God gave him the answer.
+Not so with Belshazzar.
+Evidently, his mindset was irreversible.
 He was his own worst enemy.

 Verse 24: Then was the part of the hand sent from him; and this writing was written.

-The pronoun “him” refers to “the God in whose hand thy breath is” because this verse completes that of verse 23.
-Therefore, that “hand” belonged to God Himself!
-It was the same hand referred to in Daniel 2 as “without hands” in chapter 2 that was responsible for selecting the “stone” out of the “mountain” (Daniel 2:34, 45).
+The pronoun “him” refers to “the God in whose hand thy breath is” because this verse completes that of Verse 23.
+Therefore, that “hand” belonged to God Himself―the same hand inferred to in Chapter 2 as “without hands” that selected the “stone” out of the “mountain.”

 Verse 25: And this is the writing that was written, MENE, MENE, TEKEL, UPHARSIN.